JadenEkbote/crashDetection.github.io/README.md

 -  This sensitivity allows for the rapid identification of crash events, triggering safety mechanisms such as airbags and emergency response systems almost instantaneously.<br />

-To Find the Papers we Reasearched on for our problem Statement,[Click Here.](https://github.com/JadenEkbote/crashDetection.github.io/tree/main/resarch)
+To Find the Papers we Reasearched on for our problem Statement,[ Click Here.](https://github.com/JadenEkbote/crashDetection.github.io/tree/main/resarch)